 To enable digital working, ensuring data capture for key tasks and processes to engender efficiencies.

-AIMCH utilised the experiences for the developer partners, Stewart Milne Group, Barratt Developments and London & Quadrant Housing Trust, whom are all at varying stages of BIM adoption, to develop a common framework with assistance from Keppie Architects BIM consultants.
+AIMCH utilised the experience of developer partners, Stewart Milne Group, Barratt Developments PLC and London & Quadrant Housing (L&Q), all of whom are at varying stages of BIM adoption, and assistance from Keppie Architects BIM consultants to develop a common framework.

 The framework is focused on four key areas:

 This section of the AIMCH BIM Guide focuses on the technology, 3D model management and BIM standards, as well as collaborative processes and information flows, to support digital working.

 This helped to:

 - Set guidance on business justifications and return on investment.